 Something wrong with that story.

-All right, here's a story that could be nothing or it could be everything.
+Here's a story that could be nothing or it could be everything.

-He says he'd been doing this long FOIA request thing, but he finally got them.
+He'd been doing this long FOIA request thing, but he finally got them.

-So he got a million documents that includes copies of absence ballots and signed envelopes.
+That includes copies of absencee ballots and signed envelopes.

-And Detroit is uh considered by some as one of the places that a cheat happened in 2020 presidential election.
+And Detroit is considered by some as one of the places that a cheat happened in 2020 presidential election.

-They just give all the other stuff.
+They just give him all the other stuff.

 I remind you that all data is fake.

-So we don't know about autism because we don't trust the data.
+So, we don't know about autism because we don't trust the data.

 We don't know about inflation because we don't trust the data.